Play Audio

 • Violence

-• Provide robust mental health benefits
+• Mental health benefits

-Such as access to virtual and in-person counseling.
+Provide robust mental health benefits such as access to virtual and in-person counseling.

-When it comes to health matters.
+Assure employees of their confidentiality when it comes to health matters.

-• Offer wellness initiatives
+• Wellness initiatives

-Like on-site fitness facilities or gym memberships, quiet rooms, paid subscriptions to mindfulness apps and stress management workshops.
+Offer wellness initiatives like on-site fitness facilities or gym memberships, quiet rooms, paid subscriptions to mindfulness apps and stress management workshops.

-Leverage multiple methods of communicating employee assistance benefits
+Leverage multiple methods of communicating employee assistance benefits.

-Making sure they understand the processes for sharing suggestions and reporting harmful behaviors.
+Allow employees to provide feedback to company leadership, making sure they understand the processes for sharing suggestions and reporting harmful behaviors.

-For investigating complaints and consequences for violations.
+Establish and follow procedures for investigating complaints and consequences for violations.

 RELATED: Recognizing the Signs Someone is Suicidal at Work >>